emqx/emqx-docs/en_US/security/authz/mnesia.md

   - %u: Username
   - %c: Client ID
 - action: Operation action, optional value: pub | sub | pubsub
-- allow: Whether allow
+- access: Whether to allow, deny, or ignore

-`username` and `clientid` are optional fields, when both a missing, the rule applies to all clients.
+`username` and `clientid` are optional fields, when both are missing the rule applies to all clients.

 Mnesia ACL does not set rules by default, and you can use the HTTP API to manage ACL rules.